In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 “If thou turn away thy foot from the sabbath, from doing thy pleasure on My holy day; and call the sabbath a delight, the holy of Yahweh, honourable; and shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words: Then shalt thou delight thyself in Yahweh; and I will cause thee to ride upon the high places of the earth, and feed thee with the heritage of Jacob thy father: for the mouth of Yahweh hath spoken it.” -Isaiah 58:13-14

-For some Django-based websites I worked on in the past, I had created and used a Django app called Keep Sabbath which would redirect visitors, or show a banner stating that the e-commerce site was closed for the Sabbath day.
+For some Django-based websites I worked on in the past, I had created and used a Django app called Keep Sabbath which would redirect visitors or show a banner stating that the e-commerce site was closed for the Sabbath.

 The saying, “A day of rest, a Sabbath request: please refrain from purchasing between sundown Friday and sundown Saturday.” was inspired by someone else’s banner I had seen.

-Unfortunately, not everything in the docs for Flutter integration was as clear as I thought it should be.
+Unfortunately, not everything in the documentation for a Flutter RevenueCat integration was as clear as I thought it should be.

 The main culprit of the problems was Dart null safety.
-Many articles online didn’t handle null safety and the snippets in the RevenueCat docs only went so far.
+Many articles online didn’t handle null safety, and the snippets in the RevenueCat documentation only went so far.
 For that reason, I may write a post in the future on how to implement RevenueCat with Flutter and Dart null safety.

-In the end I had a single in-app purchase for users to upgrade to Velocity Lapse PRO for $3.99 USD.
+Thankfully, I was familiar enough with Dart to figure it out.
+In the end, I had a single in-app purchase for users to upgrade to Velocity Lapse PRO for $3.99 USD.

 Updating the Google Play listing (again)

-Since I had already been posting some of the timelapse videos I had captured on the official Velocity Lapse YouTube channel, I added one of the videos as the “feature video” for Google Play.
+For the months prior, I had been posting some of the time-lapse videos I had captured to the official Velocity Lapse YouTube channel.
+I added one of the videos as the “feature video” for Google Play.
 In my opinion, just adding the video made the listing look a lot better than before.

 Posting on Reddit

 I submitted a Reddit post to gather feedback regarding Velocity Lapse.
-The post recieved 700+ views in the first week.
-It did cause a surge of downloads and I did recieve some helpful feedback (albeit, not on Reddit itself).
+The post received 700+ views in the first week.
+It caused a surge of downloads, and I did receive some helpful feedback (albeit not on Reddit itself).

 Big features, big holdups